pivotal/docs-tap/tanzu-build-service/dependencies.md

 ## <a id="deprecated-auto-updates"></a> About automatic dependency updates (deprecated)

-The automatic updates feature is being deprecated.
+>**Important:** The automatic updates feature is being deprecated.
-The recommended way to patch dependencies is by upgrading Tanzu Application Platform to the latest patch version.
+>The recommended way to patch dependencies is by upgrading Tanzu Application Platform
+>to the latest patch version.
 For upgrade instructions, see [Upgrading Tanzu Application Platform](../upgrading.md).

 You can configure Tanzu Build Service to update dependencies in the background as they are released.
 This enables workloads to keep up to date automatically.